jdgabbard/HI-LO-ALL-07-Programmer-Adapters/README.md

 The reason such a project is needed is that these are very capable programmers for a multitude of older devices.
 And with the clones of the programming adapters being made available, or the gerbers to create one's own, this gives owners of these programmers more reach in their ability to repair and work on legacy systems.

-Currently looking for schematics for any adapters for the HI-LO systems programmers, or their "PAC" adapters: PAC-DIP48, PAC-DIP40, etc.
+Currently looking for schematics for any adapters for the HI-LO systems programmers, or their "PAC" adapters: PAC-DIP48, PAC-DIP40, etc.  However, the ADP-EPM7128E-PL or ADP-EMP7128-PL is high up on the priority list.